 As you spend the bulk of your day sitting down, you need a chair that supports your back and is suitable for your workspace.
 There will be less strain on your spine when sitting at a 135-degree angle, but if you don’t like the reclined position then make sure your workspace is set up properly.
 Your back should be supported, your feet resting comfortably on the floor and your monitor an arm’s length away and at eye level.

-If you work from home, make sure the are comfortable and supportive.
+If you work from home, make sure the chairs in your favourite spots are comfortable and supportive.
 Don’t just think about your home office, consider the other cosy corners where you spend a lot of time – finding the right armchair or dining room chair can do wonders.

 Do You Feel More Centered?